neozerahan/CapsDetect/readme.md

-### Capsdetect display the toggle status of the caps-lock key in an overlay Window.
+### Capsdetect displays the toggle status of the caps-lock key in an overlay Window.

 ## Description
 I was getting frustrated unknowningly pressing the caps key while working in Vim.